 KinCare is keeping up to date with any information about the virus from the Australian Government Department of Health.

-The safety of our customers and staff during this time is our top priority and our specialist team is available to discuss any queries or questions our customers may have.
+The safety of our customers and staff during this time is our top priority and our team is available to discuss any queries or questions our customers may have.

 Protocols in place